azat-co/aws-intermediate/labs/3-form-the-cloud.md

 1. Load/Stress test the instances in the stack
 1. Terminate stack

-## 1. Create a CloudFormation blueprint
+## 1. Create a CloudFormation Blueprint

 Create a CF (CloudFormation) blueprint with autoscaling group or modify the blueprint in code/NodeAutoScalingMultiAZWithNotifications.json.
 In a nutshell, the provided blueprint uses the following parameters: